solarempi4/solar-system-scale-model/count.md

-# Solarempi4: Solar System Scale Model List
+# Solarempi4: Solar System Scale Model Count
 Your go-to list for all the models in Solarempi4's Solar System Scale Model!

 ## Model Count